 Be the first to receive the latest news on our brand, products and upcoming events.

-The conclusive chapter of Ryoji Ikeda’s data-verse trilogy premieres this month at 180 Studios in London as part of RYOJI IKEDA, the largest exhibition of works by the audio-visual artist to date in Europe, curated and produced by The Vinyl Factory and Fact in collaboration with Audemars Piguet Contemporary (20 May to 1 August 2021).
+The complete trilogy was exhibited at the centrepiece of RYOJI IKEDA, the largest exhibition of works by the artist to date in Europe, at 180 Studios in London curated and produced by The Vinyl Factory and Fact Magazine in collaboration with Audemars Piguet Contemporary (20 May – 18 September 2021).

 I like playing around with the thresholds of perception.

 data-verse attempts to scan the entire scale of our nature, from the microscopic to the macroscopic … I’m just guiding you, your brain makes everything.
 You experience, you construct your story.

 Japanese leading electronic composer and visual artist Ryoji Ikeda (b.
 1966) engages with essential characteristics of sound and light by means of mathematical precision and aesthetics.
 By experimenting with frequencies and scales difficult for the human ear and mind alone to comprehend, Ikeda renders the imperceptible through numerical systems and computer aesthetics.
 His long-term projects have taken a multiplicity of forms, from immersive live performances and audio-visual installations, to books and CDs and have evolved over the years to encompass his data-driven research.

 Ryoji Ikeda’s work has been performed and exhibited in numerous venues worldwide, such as the Museum of Contemporary Art, Tokyo; Musée d’art contemporain (MAC), Montreal; Sonár, Barcelona; The Barbican, London; The Vinyl Factory, London; The Singapore Art Science Museum; Centre Pompidou, Paris; Eye Film Museum, Amsterdam and Onassis Cultural Centre, Athens, among others.